ankandrew/fast-plate-ocr/docs/contributing.md

     make checks
     ```

+???+ tip
     If you want to train a model and share it, we'll add it to the HUB 🚀